DanHolley/360_Feedback/README.md

-# 360_Feedback
+# How to Use the 360 Feedback Report Tool

 Welcome to the 360 Feedback report-generator tool, created by MSgt Marszalek.
-This tool was built using Python 3.8.3 and is inteded to be run from the iLab, in Jupyter.
+This tool was built using Python 3.8.3 and is intended to be run from the iLab, in Jupyter.

 This file explains how to use the tool, including:
 1. How to launch it